FireFather/fire/docs/README.md

 Time management: chrono.{h,cpp}

-## A modern, move-importance model that spreads available time across a horizon with guardrails
+## a modern, move-importance model that spreads available time across a horizon with guardrails

 “Optimal” and “maximum” budgets per move